-Have you ever gone along with adult friends or family members while they were shopping for a new vehicle?
-If so, you may have noticed that most car lots have both brand new and used cars on their lots.
+Have you ever gone with adult friends or family members while they were shopping for a new vehicle?
+If so, you know most car lots sell a wide variety of vehicles.
+You might find cars from many different brands all being sold on the same lot.
+You may have also noticed that both brand new and used cars were up for sale.

 Many times, when people buy a new car, they trade in their old one.
 Those trade-ins can then be resold to other people looking for a different vehicle.
-If a vehicle is too old, though, it might end up in a salvage yard, where it's used for parts or crushed and recycled for scrap metal.
+If a car or truck is too old, though, it might end up in a salvage yard.
+There, it’s used for parts or crushed and recycled for scrap metal.

-You might have seen a junkyard with lots of old cars in it and already understood what happens to many old vehicles.
-But what about airplanes?
-What happens to aircraft when they get too old to fly or aren't needed any longer?
+You can find all kinds of vehicles at a salvage yard, too.
+There may be cars, trucks, and even buses.
+That got us WONDERing…what about airplanes?
+What happens to aircraft when they get too old to fly or aren’t needed any longer?

-Both commercial airplanes and various military aircraft tend to have long life cycles, but they don't last forever.
-When it's time to retire them, they usually end up at one of several facilities known as aircraft graveyards or boneyards.
+Most aircraft tend to have long life cycles.
+Still, they don’t last forever.
+They usually end up in a place known as an aircraft graveyard or boneyard.

-The world's largest aircraft boneyard is the 309th AMARG, which stands for Aerospace Maintenance and Regeneration Group.
-The 309th AMARG, located at Davis-Monthan Air Force Base in Arizona, is a boneyard facility for military and government aircraft.
+The world’s largest aircraft boneyard is the 309th Aerospace Maintenance and Regeneration Group (AMARG).
+It’s part of the Davis-Monthan Air Force Base in Arizona.
+This boneyard holds old military and government aircraft.

-Airplanes, jets, and helicopters from the Air Force, Marine Corps, Navy, and Coast Guard — and even space shuttles from NASA — make up the nearly 4,400 aircraft on site.
-Some of the aircraft are stored for potential future use.
+At the 309th AMARG, you’ll find 4,400 airplanes, jets, and helicopters.
+The boneyard even houses old space shuttles from NASA!
+Some of the aircraft are stored for future use.
 Others are scrapped for usable parts and recyclable materials.
-Some fighter jets are even converted into aerial target drones.
+Some fighter jets are even turned into drones.

-When aircraft arrive on site, they are stripped of weapons, advanced electronics, and classified hardware.
-They are then washed thoroughly and sealed to protect them from the elements.
-Most aircraft boneyards are located in dry desert areas, because their arid climate and low humidity make them ideal places to preserve these large metal machines.
+When aircraft arrive on site, they are stripped of weapons, electronics, and classified hardware.
+They are then washed thoroughly.
+Finally, they’re sealed to protect them from the elements.
+Most aircraft boneyards are located in dry desert areas.
+The dry climate makes them ideal places to store these large metal machines.

-When aircraft reach the end of their usefulness for flying, the workers at aircraft boneyards will tackle the sometimes-daunting task of dismantling and recycling the aircraft.
+When aircraft reach the end of their lives, the workers at aircraft boneyards will take them apart for recycling.
 Have you ever thought about how complex airplanes are?
 A Boeing 747 contains over six million parts, 170 miles of wiring, and nearly 150,000 pounds of aluminum.

-Workers must first dispose of any toxic, radioactive, or otherwise hazardous materials according to strict environmental regulations.
-Then valuable parts that can be refurbished for use in other airplanes are removed.
+Workers must first get rid of any hazardous materials.
+Then, valuable parts that can be used in other airplanes are removed.
 Such parts might include flight controls, engines, doors, landing gear, recorders, etc.